HOPE-UIB-BIO/FOSSILPOL-website/README.md

 # FOSSILPOL-website
 Source code for building website for FOSSILPOL workflow

-The webiste is accesible [here](https://hope-uib-bio.github.io/FOSSILPOL-website/)
+The website is accessible [here](https://hope-uib-bio.github.io/FOSSILPOL-website/)